Your Complete Guide to Pai Gow Poker

 4. Pai Gow Poker Rules

 Before you sit down to play Pai Gow Poker for real money, you need to know the rules.
 Most important is the hand ranking system.
 Hands are ranked the same way they’re ranked in stud games and Texas Hold’em, with one exception.
 In Pai Gow Poker, you can technically hit a five of a kind.
-That’s the top rated hand, but remember that sometimes it might be worthwhile to split them up, thereby creating a smaller hand.
-Here’s your hand ranking system, in case you need a refresher:
+This is the top rated hand.
+However, sometimes it might be worthwhile to split them up, thereby creating a smaller hand.
+In case you need a refresher, take a look at the Pai Gow hand ranking system:

 Three of a Kind